Register

 hyosung gt125r air vacuum line gt250 gv125

-* But, if you want it connected -> replace “blocked” with “connected”
+• If you want it connected, replace “blocked” with “connected”.

 Alright, we are done.
 Go test ride! 🏁

-I hope this fast toturial was easy to follow, however if you get stuck or need help.
-Just comment on this post!
-This tutorial should also help GV owners since they use the same rear pump anyway.
+I hope this quick tutorial was easy to follow.
+If you get stuck or need help, just comment on this post!
+This also applies to GV owners since they use the same rear pump.

 Hyosung Carb 250 125 GT GV Pilot Jets Main Jet